 - How to use social media to generate inbound shipper leads

 - How to generate shipper leads with offline marketing like trade shows, direct mail, referrals, etc.

 - What freight broker software should you use?

-- The difference between different types of commonly used trailer type like dry van, refrigerated, flatbeds, step-decks and the list goes on.
+- The difference between commonly used trailer types like dry van, refrigerated, flatbeds, step-decks just to name a few.

-- How to post loads and find trucks with a load boards.
+- How to post loads and find trucks with load boards

 Freight Broker Financial Management

 - The correct way to invoice shippers